Read on to learn about the different types of computer cookies and how they affect your operations as a business owner.

 When a user visits a website, a cookie is downloaded in their web browser (such as Google Chrome) and stored as a plain text file.
 Each browser stores cookies in slightly different places.
 When the user returns to the site, their web browser reads the file and shares the information with the domain they’ve visited.

 There are two different types of internet cookies.
 Session cookies only collect details from single browsing sessions, while persistent cookies remain on the user’s device and collect login information over time.

 What Do Cookies Do?

 Cookies serve a wide range of functions for businesses, but most fall under the following five categories:

-Essential cookies are a site’s basic form of memory, used to store the settings selected by a user on a given site.
+Essential cookies are a site’s basic form of memory — usually first-party cookies — used to store the settings selected by a user on a given site.
 As the name implies, they are essential to a website’s functionality and cannot be disabled by users.
 For example, an essential cookie may be used to prevent visitors from having to log in each time they access a new webpage in the same session.